franky90/WorkoutProgrammer/README.md

 # WorkoutProgrammer

-When I was working as full time Personal Trainer I was thinking about creating the app which will help with creating and adjusting training plans for my clients.
-There was an idea but no skill to do it by myself.<br>
+When I was working as full time Personal Trainer I was planing on crating an app which would be a great tool of designing and adjusting workout plans for my clients.
+Idea was there, but no skills in that field to proceed.  <br>

-Finally in 2020 I decided to change my profession to something what I always wanted to do.
-Apart from that I enjoy to train hard and be active I also love to spend time on front of computer.
-I feel constant need to feed my brain with new stuff and I found that it works perfectly with programming.<br>

-After few months of studying here it is -> my first, created from nothing, from chaos in my head -> Workout Programmer.<br>
+The way 2020 has turned out, gave me all the time and facilities to develop a new career path in the field I normally played around as a hobby.
+Active lifestyle, heavy lifting and being in shape is the lifestyle I love the most, but I was always curios in I.T fields, therefore I treated it as a side hobby.
+I feel a constant hunger of progression and developing therefore to keep my brain as occupied as my body, I started playing around programming.<br>

+And now, I would love to share with YOU, the end product of my latest months work! fro the chaos and just what was only an idea - "Workout Programmer".<br>

 It's not the app which I planned to create in past but I think it's also great. <br>
-At the beggining of this project, my goal was just to test of HTML/CSS/JS functionalities. <br>
+At the beginning of this project my goal was just to test the HTML/CSS/JS functionalities, therefore I decided to create an app which create complete full body workout.  <br>
-I mean by that "if you click this, do sth etc...".<br>

 So I decided to create an App which will create complete Full Body Workout.<br>

 1.